 - If you can't find the establishment's website, contact the local Visitor Centre and ask for contact details.

-- Book direct through the host website or ring them up.
+- Book through the host's website or ring them up.

 what we do instead

-- Trip Advisor has been the "go to" site for reviews for as long as anyone can remember; we have a wealth of reviews there which are valuable to our business.
+- Trip Advisor was the "go to" site for reviews for many years; we have a wealth of reviews there which are valuable to our business.
 Unfortunately Trip Advisor's review credibility has evaporated since they quietly stopped verifying them in 2017; hosts that we know of have had issues with fake reviews since.
-TA charges the consumer a 14% commission which is added on top of the host's nominated tariff, plus a smaller amount which is deducted from the host's payment.
-Note that a TA "Certificate of Excellence" is based primarily on their commission earnings; in spite of 65 almost entirely five star reviews on TA, Mumbles will never have a TA certificate because we have never had a booking from that source.
+TA charges the consumer a hefty commission which is added on top of the host's nominated tariff, plus the host pays a bit more which is deducted from their payment.
+Note that a TA "Certificate of Excellence" is based primarily on their commission earnings; in spite of over 65 almost entirely five star reviews on TA, Mumbles will never have a TA certificate because we have never had a booking from that source.
 They're currently threatening to remove our listing because we have a zero acceptance rate!

-- Airbnb is the disruptor in the Tourism business, set up to allow homeowners to earn some money from the spare room or granny flat without the inconvenience of ASIC registration, Planning permission, Council permitting, Health and Safety compliance, public risk insurance or any of those little extras that you really don't need (until something goes wrong).
-Airbnb charge a total commission rate of about 17.5%; like the TA model, most of this is paid by the consumer in addition to the host-nominated tariff.
+- Airbnb is the disruptor in the Tourism business, set up to allow homeowners to earn some money from the spare room or granny flat without the inconvenience of ASIC registration, Planning permission, Council permitting, Health and Safety compliance, public risk insurance or any of those little extras that you really don't need - until something goes wrong!
+Airbnb have progressively ratcheted up their commission rate to nearly 19%; like the TA model, most of this is paid by the consumer in addition to the host-nominated tariff.
 The popularity of the platform has, however, resulted in adoption by legitimate tourism businesses as well; unfortunately its limitations make it near impossible to have flexibility around tariffs, minimum stays or long-stay discounts, or to include upsell packages.
-Consumers end up paying too much for the basics without knowing what little extras they might be missing out on.
+Consumers end up paying way too much for the basics without knowing what little extras they might be missing out on.

 The last words on the subject rightfully belong to people for whom I have the utmost respect.

-ABC's "The Checkout" crew did a great job on OTAs in a 2016 segment which is as relevant as ever.
+ABC's "The Checkout" crew did a great job on OTAs in a 2016 segment which is still relevant (although OTAs have jacked up their rates even further since, and Airbnb wasn't on the radar then).
 Clever visual puns and Pythonesque humour make it well worth another watch!